 While staring at piles of boxes and stacked up furniture can leave you feeling overwhelmed, take it one step at a time.
 Start by measuring your new space to determine the best layout for all your belongings.
 Determine where bookshelves, couches, chairs, desks, and beds will go.
 Once you have the furniture in place, you can begin unpacking your belongings.

 Start by unpacking your must-haves.
 Usually, items on this list include kitchen goods and clothing items.
-Books and decor can wait until later.
+Books and decor can wait till later.
 Start with one room and unpack all high priority items.
 Be sure to organize as you go, breaking down boxes and keeping areas clean.
 This will prevent you from feeling buried in a mess while you unpack.

 Pro Tip: Part of moving into a new home is understanding what the expectations are for you in this new place.
 Read over your lease thoroughly and be sure you clearly understand what responsibilities you have to your landlord.
 When in doubt, contact your landlord for clarification.
 This will help your transition to a new property go smoothly without any misunderstandings between you and your new landlord.